 Because of the potential for increased risk on multiple vectors, organizations' security teams should be aware of and consider making special preparations for the following:

 World Economic Forum: January 22–25, 2014

 ITU 6th World Telecom Development Conference: March 31–April 11, 2014

-For information and commentary from the experts in Cisco Security Intelligence Operations, please visit the Cisco Security Blog.
+For information and commentary from the experts in Cisco Security, please visit the Cisco Security Blog.

-For timely information from across Cisco Security Intelligence Operations, please consider following @CiscoSecurity on Twitter.
+For timely information from across Cisco Security, please consider following @CiscoSecurity on Twitter.